LoginRadius/html5-sdk/README.md

 <h6 id="MFAValidateOTPByPhone-put-"> MFA Validate OTP (PUT)</h6>
- This API is used to login via Multi-factor authentication by passing the One Time Password received via SMS  [More Info](https://www.loginradius.com/docs/api/v2/customer-identity-api/multi-factor-authentication/sms-authenticator/mfa-validate-otp/)
+ This API is used to log in via Multi-factor authentication bypassing the One Time Password received via SMS  [More Info](https://www.loginradius.com/docs/api/v2/customer-identity-api/multi-factor-authentication/sms-authenticator/mfa-validate-otp/)